How To Prepare A Contingency Plan

 Why You Need Plan B

-If you’ve been around IT project planning for some time, you will quickly realize that nothing ever goes as planned.
+If you’ve been around IT projects for some time, you will quickly realize that nothing ever goes as planned.
 Technology is complicated.
 That’s why they call it technology.
 It’s always moving and there are new and exciting ways of doing things better and faster.

 There is uncharted territory when it comes to pushing the envelope from an IT perspective.
 But, this comes with steep learning curves and the possibility of mistakes that could happen at any time and throw a heretofore well executed plan off kilter quick.